Murder of Davontae Williams: Arrests

 Coleman and Marcella Williams were both arrested, charged with injury to a child, and held in jail in Arlington on $200,000 bond.
 Davontae's sisters, ages three and six, were placed in foster care after his death.
 A CPS spokesperson said that the girls appeared to be healthy.
 The Tarrant County Medical Examiner's Office said that malnutrition caused Davontae's death; they said that pneumonia also contributed to his demise.
 During the ensuing investigation, Coleman told authorities that she sometimes struck Davontae with a belt and that sometimes, with the help of Marcella Williams, she tied Davontae up.

 Charges against the two women were later upgraded to capital murder.
-Coleman rejected a plea deal and went to trial for capital murder.
+Both were offered the chance to plead guilty in exchange for life sentences with parole eligibility after 40 years.
+Coleman rejected the offer and went to trial for capital murder.
 To sustain a capital murder charge against Coleman, the State of Texas needed to prove the existence of an aggravating circumstance such as a second crime that Coleman committed in the course of carrying out the murder.
 Citing evidence that Davontae had been bound and locked in a pantry, prosecutors advanced kidnapping as the aggravating circumstance in Coleman's case.

-Marcella Williams did not go to trial.
-She agreed to plead guilty to murder in exchange for a sentence of life imprisonment.
+Marcella Williams accepted the offer and was sentenced to life in prison.
 She will not be eligible for parole until 2044.
-In 2014, Marcella's aunt, Tracey Williams, said that the family felt that Marcella should have received the death penalty.
-She said that the family blamed both women for Davontae's death and that Marcella had a responsibility to protect Davontae from harm.
+In 2014, Marcella's aunt, Tracey Williams, said the family felt that Marcella should've also been sentenced to death.
+She said the family blamed both women for Davontae's death and that Marcella had a responsibility to protect Davontae from harm.